stefimaz/Fintech_Database/C21_Tokenomics/README.md

 ## Requirements

-This project leverages Solidity 0.5.0.
+This project leverages the following modules:

-The file was opened and creadted using Remix IDE.
+- Solidity - Create the smart contract and implement the joints saving application to work with ether.

+- Remix IDE - Write and edit solidity code to create the contracts.
 The remix IDE can be access here: https://remix.ethereum.org

+- MetaMask - Use digital wallet and a gateway for the Ethereum blockchain.

+- Ganache - This is a tool that allows us to quickly set up a local blockchain, which we can use to test and develop smart contracts.

+- OpenZeppelin - OpenZeppelin library provides a wide variety of contracts that are related to the ERC-20 token standard.

 ---